Roman Viktyuk: Biography

 Since 1991, as artistic director and director, he established private theater (Roman Viktyuk Theater), which in 1996 became state theater.
-He was the director of a number of dramas on Central Television (Players, 1978, The History of the Chevalier des Grieux and Manon Lescaut, 1980 and Girl, where do you live?, 1982).
+He was the director of a number of dramas on Central Television (Players, 1978, The History of the Chevalier des Grieux and Manon Lescaut, 1980 and Girl, Where Do You Live?, 1982).

 He was also Professor of the Russian Academy of Theatre Arts (GITIS).

-Died
+Death

 In late October 2020, Russian media reported that Viktyuk had been taken to an intensive care unit in Moscow after being infected with COVID-19 during the COVID-19 pandemic in Russia.
 He died there of an associated thromboembolism on 17 November 2020.